davidevdual/bicap.github.io/README.md

 * The video data for the passing of the driller by subject BBM15 is available for nine trials
 * The video data for the passing of the wood block by subject BBM15 is available for nine trials

-## Authors

-* David Carmona - National University of Singapore - [david.carmona@u.nus.edu](david.carmona@u.nus.edu)
-* Prof. Haoyong Yu - National University of Singapore [bieyhy@nus.edu.sg](bieyhy@nus.edu.sg)

-## Version History

-* v.1.0 (current)
-    * Initial Release

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License - see the LICENSE.md file for details
+This dataset is made available under the Creative Commons Attribution 4.0 International License - see the LICENSE.md file for details

-## Acknowledgments

-The Authors would like to thank Ms Yan Ting Loong for collecting the dataset of human dual-arm manipulation actions, Dr Thomas
-Kwok Ming Fung for helping with the experimental design, Dr Francisco Anaya Reyes for providing help with the IRB submission, and Ms Cindy Chia Sing Li for assisting with the preliminary experiments.